Yelp/mrjob/docs/guides/emr-advanced.rst

   lack thereof)

-Pooled jobs will also only use clusters with the same **pool name**, so you can use the :mrjob-opt:`pool_name` to partition your clusters into separate pools.
+Pooled jobs will also only use clusters with the same **pool name**, so you can use the :mrjob-opt:`pool_name` option to partition your clusters into separate pools.

 Pooling is flexible about instance type and number of instances; it will